tfiers/sharp/README.md

   <sub>Logo by <a href="https://github.com/zuurw">@zuurw</a>.</sub>
 </p>

-Software written for my [master's thesis](https://github.com/tfiers/master-thesis).
+Software written for my [master's thesis](https://github.com/tfiers/master-thesis) and for the related [journal paper](https://github.com/tfiers/neural-network-paper).

 The name of this Python package, `sharp`, comes from the _sharp wave-ripple_, the electrical brain motif related to memories and learning that is studied